 The Carleton Advantage

 Carleton University’s undergraduate programs in psychology are designed to provide you with a better understanding of the world, deeper appreciation of the complexity and diversity of human behavior, and knowledge of the principles of systematic and empirical investigation.
 If you are interested in a career as a psychologist, our Honours programs prepare you for additional study at the graduate level.
 The insights you will gain from studying psychology will serve you throughout your life, in virtually any career.
-Psychology is offered as a Bachelor of Science (Honours) program, and as a Bachelor of Arts (Honours), (General) and (Combined Honours) program.
+Psychology is offered as a Bachelor of Science (Honours) program, and as a Bachelor of Arts (Honours), (Bachelor of Arts) and (Combined Honours) program.
 A minor in Psychology is also available.